carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines-owning-memory.rst

 The semantic of a ``gsl::owner<T*>`` is mostly like a ``std::unique_ptr<T>``, therefore assignment of two ``gsl::owner<T*>`` is considered a move, which requires that the resource ``Owner2`` must have been released before the assignment.
-This kind of condition could be catched in later improvements of this check with flowsensitive analysis.
+This kind of condition could be caught in later improvements of this check with flowsensitive analysis.
 Currently, the `Clang Static Analyzer` catches this bug for dynamic memory, but not for general types of resources.